CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

 - 50% CGT Discount Reform: Cost Base Indexation + 30% Minimum Tax from 1 July 2027 — master article covering the reform across all asset classes for individuals.

-- CGT Reform for Property Investors — investment property, new-build 15-year exemption.
+- CGT Reform for Property Investors — investment property, new-dwelling discount choice.

 - CGT Reform for ASX Share Investors — parcel matching, DRPs, ESS shares.